Key points of Formal Writing (part 2)

 The probability of such an intelligent child running away is low. à Correct

-Word choice also means awareness of the verbs, slangs, stereotypes, and other non-standard aspects of English.
+Word choice also means awareness of the verbs, slang, stereotypes, and other non-standard aspects of English.
 Phrases like “stuffed our faces at lunch” or “work like a dog” are appropriate when you’re talking, but should be avoided in writing.

 Wrong: Every cloud has a silver lining, and in some ways, Nick benefits from the tragedies that shook his world.